 In a study of nearly 1,200 people who had blood in their urine, urologists at Weill Cornell Medical College in New York City found that 31%of them who had gross hematuria had bladder cancer.
 But that number skyrocketed to 64% for those people who were older than 65 and current or former smokers.

 What about blood you can’t see?
 A microscope can pick up red blood cells in a urine sample, which your primary doctor might order during a yearly checkup.
 Anything over four red blood cells—yep, four—is considered abnormal.
 While this type of blood (known as microscopic hematuria) may seem less cause for concern, it can also be a sign of bladder cancer, though the risk hovers around 2% to 3%.
 Still, those numbers tick up if you have other risk factors, like your age or a history of smoking—up to 17% for a 60-year-old man who smokes, researchers at Weill Cornell Medical College discovered.

 Bottom line: Blood is blood, which is why doctors urge you to get it checked out.

 2. You’re going to the bathroom more often and/or you get sudden strong urges to go.

 By themselves, changes in the ways you pee can be signs of anything—your age, an enlarged prostate, a UTI.
 But when you have those symptoms combined with blood in your urine that could signal something more serious.

-There’s one exception: Carcinoma in situ (CIS), a type of aggressive cancerous tumor that spreads more quickly.
+There’s one exception: Carcinoma in situ (CIS), a type of aggressive pre-cancer.
 It can irritate the bladder so much it produces these symptoms—frequency and urgency—on its own.
 Again, you probably don’t have CIS—only 10% of bladder cancer patients do—but trust us, it’s better to know that sooner rather than later.

 And if turns out aging bladder muscles are the only reason for these symptoms, a urologist can recommend exercises or medications for controlling your overactive bladder.